 In October 2013 Ideal Foundation was born.
 The strap-line ‘at work in the community’ underlines what the foundation focuses on – the community.

 So far we have raised a grand total of:

-After hearing Southampton Voluntary Services (SVS) lost funding for an allotment scheme, the foundation paid up-front £18,000 to ensure the allotment could carry on.
+After hearing Southampton Voluntary Services (SVS) lost funding for an allotment scheme, the Ideal Foundation paid £18,000 up-front to ensure the allotment could carry on.

 Community Roots is a therapeutic horticultural scheme designed to concentrate and focus on those who are marginalised by society.
-Just getting outside can reduce stress levels.
-It helps to reduce the feeling of isolation by nurturing friendships and improving confidence and communication skills.
+Research has proven that getting outside can reduce stress levels and the feeling of isolation by nurturing friendships and improving confidence and communication skills.

-Happily to report, early in 2016 Community Roots became SVS’s second most successful project.
-With 100% of long-term clients that in engage in the project weekly feel that it creates a positive life impact.
+In early 2016, Community Roots became SVS’s second most successful project.
+With 100% of long-term clients that in engage in the project weekly feeling that it creates a positive life impact.

 Not content, The Ideal Foundation started looking for another project to support.
 Motivated by personal experience, our Managing Director Oliver Weeks reached out to The Murray Parish Trust (TMPT).
 Who, as a trust raises money for the Paediatric Intensive Care Unit at the University Southampton Hospital.

-A strong relationship was created and launched with a charity dinner at No.5 Bridge Street.
+A strong relationship was created and launched with a charity dinner at No.5 Bridge Street in Winchester.
 The kitchen team created a 4-course menu from ingredients sourced from within a 25-mile radius.
 The event sold out within a week and alongside the raffle, raised over £8,000 for the charity.

 The Trust created by Jim Murray and Sarah Parish, who are both loved UK film and television stars have already raised £800,000.
 They’re looking to raise another £2,000,000 which the government agreed in March 2016 to match fund to help build a £4.8 million children’s accident and emergency and trauma department.